-Explore Fishing Spots in the Clifton Park Area That Are Off the Hook
+Explore Off the Hook Fishing Spots in the Clifton Park Area

 Local fishermen might not give up their favorite spots to cast a line - but we will!
-Clifton Park and southern Saratoga County are filled with great spots for fishing along major rivers, on lakes, and at other bodies of water.
-Both seasoned anglers and beginners are sure to have a great experience at these off the hook places for fishing.
+Clifton Park and southern Saratoga County are filled with great places for fishing along major rivers, on lakes, and at other bodies of water.
+Both seasoned anglers and beginners are sure to have an amazing experience at these off the hook fishing spots.

 For Bank & Shore Fishermen

 Dwaas Kill Nature Preserve

 This nature preserve is only a few feet from the intersection of Pierce and Kinns Roads in Clifton Park between Northway Exits 9 & 10.
 With three bodies of water that meet in the preserve - Dwaas Kill, Cooley Kill, and Long Kill - there is a good chance you'll be able to catch brook trout during your trip.
 A designated fishing trail in the preserve follows the Dwaas Kill, and there are multiple parking areas and trailheads along Pierce Road.

 Barney Road Pond

 Vischer Ferry Lock 7 Dam

 A short walk from the Lock 7 Dam Overlook on Sugar Hill Road in Rexford is the perfect rocky shoreline for fishing along the Mohawk River.
 You'll know it's a good fishing day if you see birds circling above and diving toward the water.
 Public parking is available at a gravel lot on Sugar Hill Road.

 Fish From Your Boat

 Mohawk Landing Nature Preserve

 For those that enjoy fishing from their kayak or canoe, this is the perfect launch into the Mohawk River.
-Grab your pole and get ready to reel in bass, walleye, carp and more from the mighty river.
+Grab your pole and get ready to reel in bass, walleye, and more from the mighty river.
 Be sure to take a walk on the trails before hitting the water.
 Parking is available on Riverview Road near the trailhead.

-Head north on Route 9 from Clifton Park and you’ll come across Round Lake.
+Head north on Route 9 from Clifton Park and you'll come across Round Lake.
 With a mean depth of 7 feet, this lake makes for an excellent warm water fishery.
-Catch tiger musky (muskellunge), northern pike, black crappie and more through the lake.
+Catch tiger musky (muskellunge), northern pike, black crappie and more throughout the lake.
 The boat launch here is state owned and run by the DEC.